The Best LED Grow Light: A Pro Grower's Guide – Gro Indoor

 The most important factors to compare are light output, energy efficiency, coverage area, and overall build quality.
 These four pillars will tell you almost everything you need to know about how a light will perform in your facility.
 A great light delivers powerful, uniform light to your plants without sending your electricity bill through the roof.
 It should also be built to withstand the demanding environment of a commercial grow room for years to come.
 By breaking down what these specs really mean, you can confidently choose a light that fits your goals and budget.

-Light Output and PPFD Explained
+Understanding Light Output and PPFD

 The most critical metric for a grow light is how much usable light it actually delivers to your plants.
 This is measured in PPFD, or Photosynthetic Photon Flux Density.
 While manufacturers might talk about watts or lumens, PPFD is the number that matters most for plant growth.
 It tells you the concentration of photons that land on a specific spot of your plant canopy every second.